plasmatech8/skeleton-material-theme/src/routes/info/info.md

 The ripple effect cannot be added to child elements of pre-built components because these elements (i.e. buttons) are not exposed to the developer and "use:ripple" cannot be added.

-Pre-built components such modals, paginators and steppers - will not have the ripple effect added.
+Pre-built components such modals, paginators and steppers - will not have the ripple effect added unless you [configure JavaScript to add ripple effects automatically/globally](https://github.com/plasmatech8/skeleton-material-theme/tree/main#automatic-global-ripple-effect).